 A clutch when operates within an oil bath then it is called a wet clutch.
 On the other hand, a dry clutch operates without oil.

-- As compared to each other, the cone clutch is more efficient than a single plate clutch.
+- The cone clutch is more efficient than a single plate clutch.

-- In the case of cone clutch the friction surface experience the potential of the normal force.
+- In the case of a cone clutch the friction surface experiences a normal force.

-- Cone clutch oftentimes inefficient to disengage the clutch.
+- The cone clutch is often inefficient to disengage the clutch.

 - This situation takes place when the angle is more than 20°.